 4 ITU recruitment procedures should be amended to ensure that, if the number of applications so allows, at every screening level, a minimum target of 33 per cent of all candidates moving forward to the next level are women.

 5 Unless there are no qualified female candidates, every short-list of candidates presented to the Secretary-General for appointment must include at least one woman.

+ANNEX 3 TO RESOLUTION 48 (REV. Dubai, 2018)

+Assessing the impact of Implementation of Resolution 48 (Rev. Dubai, 2018)

+1 The ITU Council 2018-2022 to set up a working group of the Council with the following Terms of References.

+2 The Terms of References to include:

+a) analyse the reports of the Secretary General in respect to gender balance and geographical representation for ITU recruitment;

+b) analyse the impact of the actions so far taken by ITU in implementing PP-14 Resolution 14;

+c) propose actions to improve recruitment of women and ensure geographical representation;

+d) to identify and propose solutions for non representation of women in the Top eleven nationalities of Professional & higher categories in ITU;

+e) to identify and propose solutions for non representation of developing countries in the Top eleven nationalities of Professional & higher categories in ITU;

+f) produce a final report to the Council of 2020 on its work;

+g) report to Council 2018-2022.

+3 The Council working Group will work for a period of 36 months and is expected to produce its report in time for the ITU Council of 2021

 MOD AFCP/55A1/2

-RESOLUTION 70 (Rev. Busan, 2014 )
+RESOLUTION 70 (Rev. DUBAI, 2018)

 Mainstreaming a gender perspective in ITU and promotion of gender equality and the empowerment of women through information and communication technologies

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),

 recalling